Shakespeare's Mason Mark

 The triangle has a number of important properties for a Freemason.
 Among these are the fact that it portends the cosmic numbers 3168, 5040, 6660 and 8880.
 The circle with a 2120 diameter that intersects the three points of the triangle has a circumference of 6660 and may be inscribed within a vesica piscis of 8880 perimeter.
 The perimeter of the triangle is 4976 - this gives the combined circumferences of two equal circles (of 2488 circumference) that combine to make a vesica with a width of 396 and a height of 686.
 The latter are the dimensions of St Mary's chapel Glastonbury (amongst other sacred enclosures).
 A 4976 perimeter vesica may be drawn from the intersection of two circles exactly bounded by a square of 5040 diagonal - Plato's sacred number.
 A square with a double-diagonal measurement of 3168 may be exactly circumscribed by a circle of 4976 circumference.
 These numbers also combine in many significant ways - for example 6660 is the sum of the numbers which divide into 3168.
 For more details on these sacred numbers see John Michell's books - (4).

 The fact that the dedication number 2120 marks the hypotenuse of Marlowe's 'squaring triangle' could be a coincidence if it were a lone reference.
-However it is not: there are other clues hidden in the numerological structure of the dedication which prove that the triangle has been correctly interpreted - as is explained in chapter nine of my book.
+However it is not: there are other clues hidden in the numerological structure of the dedication which prove that the triangle has been correctly interpreted - as is explained in chapter nine of my first book.

 Peter Bull 2004-2022